 - An Introduction to Programming and Numerical Methods in MATLAB by Stephen R. Otto & James P.Denier (Springer, 2005).

 Assignments and gradingThere will be regular (biweekly) assignments and a take-home final (see Assignments).
 You are encouraged to write up your homework and submit in PDF format, generated using LaTeX (latex), Word, etc. If you don't already know LaTeX, it is a typesetting system for producing high-quality scientific and mathematical documents, and it is worthwhile learning.
 The LyX word processor is an easy to use front-end for LaTeX.

 Grading will be based 70% on assignments and 30% on a take-home final.
 Please see NYU's Academic integrity policies.Matlab M-files related to some of the exercises are available from the authors here.

 Announcements, etc.For announcements and a discussion board, you will be invited to join the course homepage on piazza.com.
-Lecture Notes and Assignments will be available from the Blackboard site as well.
+Lecture Notes and Assignments will be available from that site as well.

 ComputingThe Courant Institute has computer labs with Linux workstations that have Matlab (matlab), Maple (xmaple), Mathematica (mathematica), the GNU (gcc,g++,gfortran), Intel and Pathscale C/C++/Fortran compiler suites, and other useful software installed.

 You can purchase the student edition of MATLAB from the NYU computer store if you want to use it on your own personal computer.
 A free, open source alternative is OCTAVE, which is available for Linux, Windows or Mac OS X. While most of the core computing functionaltiy is comparable, MATLAB is much more complete and has much better developed graphics/plotting capabilities, toolboxes, etc.